 COVID-19, MS and Telemedicine

 Many things have changed as a result of the COVID-19 pandemic but regardless of this situation, your healthcare continues.
-People living with MS may be expected to change the manner in which their healthcare team works with them during this time.
-Rather than face-to-face consultations, many clinicians are using telemedicine to engage with their patients.
-People living with MS may already have had a consultation with their consultant, MS nurse or member of their team over the phone but for many, this will be a new experience.
+People living with MS may be asked to change the manner in which their healthcare team works with them during this time.
+Rather than face-to-face consultations, some clinicians are using telemedicine to engage with their patients.
+People living with MS may already have had a consultation with their consultant, MS nurse or member of their team over the phone but for many, this may be a new experience.

 we have compiled a list of tips for you so you can make the most of your telemedicine consultation